lstanard/guild-chat/README.md

 # Guild Chat

+Simple real-time chat application.

 ## General Notes

-- Recommend node `v12` or `v14`
+- Recommend node `v12` or higher
-- Make sure the server is running before starting the client otherwise the socket connection may not be established
+- Make sure the server is running **before** starting the client otherwise the socket connection may not be established

 ## Logging In